MicahElliott/mrswlf/README.md

 - `o` — Very challenging being on thumb.
 Wonder if it's worth trying only this move independently for a week to see if it's workable for you.
 Other layouts put `e` and `t` on thumb to great success, so we know it's possible.
 Just takes a lot of focus on learning.
+Was cutting my overall speed in half for several days.
 I recommend omitting it from your typing trainer while learning the other changes.
-The reason `o` has nowhere "normal" to go it because we take it as a given that we're stuck with `n` on right-index. `o` can't stay on right-pinky because of the awful `you` redirect. `o` can't go above or below `e` because `one` would be even worse than `you`.
+The reason `o` has nowhere "normal" to go is because we take it as a given that we're stuck with `n` on right-index. `o` can't stay on right-pinky because of the awful `you` redirect. `o` can't go above or below `e` because `one` would be even worse than `you`.
+And anywhere else, SFBs go crazy.
+So either `n` or `o` has to lose their place on the vowel hand.

 - `b` — Kinda hard adjustment, but feels amazing.
 On this layout: if you feel yourself stretching, you're probably reaching far the wrong key.